 Over the last decade, we’ve enjoyed a shift in ideals towards a modest lifestyle.
 Part of this move was a natural reaction based on viewing some of the self-indulgent excesses of the modern age.

-But other influences have come from Japanese literature, such as Tanizaki’s rather sublime In Praise of Shadows.
+But much of it is due to Japanese literature, particularly when reading through Tanizaki’s rather sublime In Praise of Shadows.

 We also recently discovered Yanagi Sōetsu (1889-1961), a philosopher and founder of Mingei theory, which celebrates the hand-crafted art of ordinary people.
-Because in the minor details of the world, that’s where you can find the joys of life itself.
+Because in the minor details of the world, that’s where you can find the joys of life.

 The Beauty of Everyday Things